Transportation in Atlanta: Air transportation

-Current, future and proposed projects
+Current and proposed projects

 Beltline

-In July 2012, there was a referendum on a 1-cent sales tax (SPLOST) to fund traffic and road improvements. the tax would have funded several streetcar routes along portions of the Beltline trail and connections onto MARTA stations and with the Downtown Loop streetcar.
+In July 2012, there was a referendum on a 1-cent sales tax (SPLOST) to fund traffic and road improvements.
+The tax would have funded several streetcar routes along portions of the Beltline trail and connections onto MARTA stations and with the Downtown Loop streetcar.
 However, the vote failed by a wide margin.
+Beltline light rail planning subsequently continued under the More MARTA program, though as of 2026 no construction has begun and the routing and funding remain unresolved.

 Clifton Corridor

-The Clifton Corridor is a proposed light rail line which would run from Lindbergh Center eastwards, following the existing CSX rail corridor to Emory University, continuing along the northern edge of Decatur via Suburban Plaza on N. Decatur Rd. and on to the Avondale MARTA station.
-Funding is also dependent on the same eight-billion-dollar grant currently proposed.